LookOut! Interactive Camera Gimbal Controller for Filming Long Takes: Introduction

 The overall LookOut system serves as an interactive digital assistant for filming long takes with a camera gimbal.
 LookOut consists of software and 3D printed hardware that augments an existing lightweight motorized camera gimbal (\$130), with a video feed and rudimentary two-way speech-interface connected to a backpack computer.
 Without innovations, some of the individual components existed in principle, but would not integrate into a usable or responsive video-making algorithm.
-Therefore, our two main technical contributions are: \begin{itemize} \item A visual tracking system that detects and tracks actors in realtime.
-It re-frames them dynamically, based on requested ``behaviors.''
+Therefore, our two main technical contributions are: \begin{itemize} \item A visual tracking system that detects and tracks actors robustly in realtime for extended periods of time, relying on a dynamic cost formulation for tracker/detection assignment, strategies for creating and maintaining a robust and space-efficient appearance history, and a recovery mechanism for minimizing distractions when reacquiring actors after occlusion.

-\item A combined controller that dynamically balances script-induced constraints like smoothness and intentional framing, while still being responsive to tracker outputs that have inherent noise and drop-outs. \end{itemize}
+\item A combined controller that dynamically balances script-induced constraints like smoothness and intentional framing to re-frame actors dynamically, while still being responsive to tracker outputs that have inherent noise and drop-outs. \end{itemize}

 The camera operator often wears many other hats, but from their perspective, during the critical moments of filming, the LookOut system responds to voice commands and follows alternative or sequential pre-specified behaviors.
 It rotates and stabilizes the camera within its joint limits, to follow the actors and to compensate for the operator's trajectory through the scene.
 For our experiments, operators didn't see a monitor while filming, so were free to look around and keep one hand spare as they walked, climbed, or cycled through different environments.